Discover hidden gems and must-see attractions along your journey

 Parc de la Deûle warmly welcomes dogs on leashes, with plenty of space for them to enjoy the outdoors alongside their owners, ensuring a pleasant visit for pet lovers.

-Best For: Nature Lovers, Families with Children, History Enthusiasts, Dog-Friendly (on leash), Foodies
+Best For: Nature Lovers, Families with Children, Dog-Friendly (with restrictions), History Enthusiasts, Foodies

 Location: Nestled in the heart of Liège, Wallonia, Belgium, the Coteaux de la Citadelle offers a unique blend of natural beauty and rich history within its scenic parklands.